ananditabardia/ananditabardia.github.io/_pages/research.md

 <details>
 <summary>Abstract</summary>

-Work on son preference has focused on individual fertility choices, but in multi-generational households in India these decisions are influenced by co-resident.
+Work on son preference has focused on individual fertility choices, but in multi-generational households in India these decisions are influenced by competition within household.
 We ask whether competition between sisters-in-law affects fertility behaviour, using the quasi-random sex of a sister-in-law's first-born child as our source of variation.
 Drawing on three rounds of the National Family Health Survey (2005–06, 2015–16, 2019–21) and household fixed effects, we find that women whose sister-in-law's first-born is a son are 4.6 percentage points less likely to use contraception and 10.9 percentage points more likely to have more than two children, alongside a large increase in son-stopping behaviour.
 Results are robust across an enhanced-competition subsample and an across-household specification.
 The findings suggest that policies aimed at reducing gender bias should account for extended family structure and intra-household peer effects.

 </details>
+---

+**Understanding and Overcoming Low Preventive Medication Adherence in Pregnancy** *with Igna Bonfrer, Pilar Garcia-Gomez and Carlos Riumallo Herl*

+---

+**Cousin Rivalry, Resource Dilution, and Gender Gaps in Child Health Investment in Extended Indian Households** *Solo-authored*

 ---
 **Motherly Advice: Effects of a Digital Patient Feedback Platform on Quality of Delivery Care in India** *with Sumiti Saharan and Igna Bonfrer*